larsjaakko/cryptokitty-gan/README.md

 ## Dataset

 Dataset is created by calling the open Cryptokitties API.
-Images are downloaded as .png files, resized down to 256x256 with Pillow and given a white background.
+Images are downloaded as .png files, cropped, given a white background and resized down to 128x128 using Pillow.
-The raw dataset of 150,000 cryptokitties scaled to 256x256 can be downloaded [here](https://www.dropbox.com/s/egq2q51gaj1rzjq/cryptokitties_256_png.zip?dl=0).
+The raw dataset of 150,000 cryptokitties scaled to 128x128 can be downloaded [here](https://www.dropbox.com/s/egq2q51gaj1rzjq/cryptokitties_256_png.zip?dl=0).

 ## GAN architecture

 The employed neural network is a Tensorflow implementation of the model proposed in [Berthelot, Schumm and Metz, 2017](#references).
-The exact implementation used is one by [Arthur Goldberg ](https://github.com/artcg/BEGAN).
+The exact implementation used is one by [Taehoon Kim](https://github.com/carpedm20/BEGAN-tensorflow).

 ## Requirements